rossmessing/retro-handheld-docs/docs/chd_on_mac.md

 ```
 and that'll create X.chd in the directory you're in.

 Note that typing long filenames with spaces and parentheses on can be challenging.
 Your life may be made easier by adding `bash-completion` to your shell, which allows you to start typing a filename and hit tab to complete it.
-To do so run
+To do so run:
 ```bash
 brew install bash-completion
 ```